Cargill: 21st century

-In December 2013 CEO and chairman Page was succeeded by current CEO Dave MacLennan.
+In December 2013 CEO and chairman Page was succeeded by CEO Dave MacLennan.

 In December 2014, Cargill finished commissioning a $100 million Indonesian cocoa plant.

-In 2015, Cargill wound down its Black River Asset Management division by shutting down four hedge funds, folding two agriculture and energy funds into Cargill, and spinning off three fund businesses to employees to create the hedge fund Proterra Investment Partners, emerging markets debt specialist Argentem Creek Partners and private equity firm Garda Capital Partners.
+In 2015, Cargill wound down its Black River Asset Management division by shutting down four hedge funds, folding two agriculture and energy funds into Cargill, and spinning off three fund businesses to employees to create the hedge fund Proterra Investment Partners, emerging markets debt specialist Argentem Creek Partners and hedge fund Garda Capital Partners.

 In 2016, Cargill announced that it would move its Protein Group headquarters from older buildings in downtown Wichita, Kansas, and consolidate into a new building in Wichita's nearby Old Town area.
 The new $60 million building will be built on the site of the building that formerly housed The Wichita Eagle, following the old building's demolition.

 In 2016, Cargill completed the commissioning of a feed plant in Bathinda, Punjab, India, and manufactures dairy cattle feed under the Purina brand name.

+In 2017, Cargill sold its Geneva-based petroleum-trading business to Macquarie Bank and soon after its North American power and gas trading business as well.

 In 2018, Cargill and Faccenda Foods opened a joint venture to take over their U.K. fresh poultry businesses, Avara Foods, employing 6,000 people.

 In February 2018, Cargill completed the purchase of Pro Pet, a pet food manufacturing company.
 Pro Pet had three manufacturing facilities, one in Owatonna, Minnesota, one in Kansas City, Kansas, and one in St. Marys, Ohio.

 In November 2018, Cargill sold its 13 crop input locations in Ontario, Canada to La Coop Fédérée.

 In 2018, Cargill made a $25 million investment in Puris, a supplier of pea protein used in Beyond Meat products.
 In 2019, Cargill invested an additional $75 million.